 The Arc prefix signals the credentials of the series in a further way.
 Arc has become known for fostering the global turn in medieval studies, among other things.
 This series seeks to encompass scholarly perspectives that make space for Global South traditions and foster globally oriented interventions in medievalist debates.

-We are particularly interested in scholarship in the following areas:
+The series is particularly interested in scholarship in the following areas:

 - Post-colonialist work, marginalized voices, minority identities, and activism